d-bl/GroundForge/docs/help/Tiles.md

 Catalogues
 ----------
-The links from a catalogue page fill out the forms below the diagrams.
+The links from a catalogue page fill out the forms in the advanced section of the page.
-These forms define a base pattern, advanced users may design new base patterns with these forms.
+These forms define a base pattern.
 You can vary stitches for the base patterns and check how contrasting threads would travel through the ground.

-There are more catalogue pages than linked on the tiles page, but the other pages link to the [home] page.
+There are more catalogue pages than linked on the tiles page, but most links still refer to the older home page.
 _For as long as the page is still under construction, you may also choose a link from the image captions of the demo section on the tiles page itself._